wesleyZero/capstone_II/README.md

 Read in the Nomenclature section for [Supercritical Fluids](#supercritical_fluids) to learn what this is, if you don't know!

 The following is going to be a bit hard to follow, whats important to know is **the end goal is to produce a set of graphs**.
 These graphs are going be be **functions of the residence time** (the mean time a chemical species spends in the reactor, symbol: tau), **conversion** (how much of the limiting species gets converted into products, symbol: chi), **temperature**, and **pressure**.
 The other important thing to note, is that we initially didn't know if an isothermal (constant temp) or isobaric (constant pressure) model was going to work.
-So we had to try out both.
+So we had to try out both, you will see this in the code.

 ### Reaction_Chemistry